korts-lew/gestur/README.md

 # GESTUR: Gradient Estimation for Unseen Domain Risk Minimization with Pre-Trained Models

-Official PyTorch implementation of Gradient Estimation for Unseen Domain Risk Minimization with Pre-Trained Models.
+An official PyTorch implementation of Gradient Estimation for Unseen Domain Risk Minimization with Pre-Trained Models.
 This codebase is built on [MIRO](https://github.com/kakaobrain/miro)

 ## Preparation